NielsenSalesEngineering/Demo/Demo/README.md

-# Nielsen App API SDK
+# Nielsen App API SDK Implementation

 This document will guide you through implementing the Nielsen App API SDK.
 Read the engineering forum for more details and documentation.